This page describes the bus ministry

 especially when the front forks are working properly.

-As of November of 2007, I am thinking of selling it as is with
+Right now I am thinking of selling it as is with all parts I

-all parts I have on hand.
-I really need it to save on trips to town to the post
+have on hand.
+I really need it to save on trips to town to the post office and

-office and other little errands.
-This is especially important since gas is now a
+other little errands.
+This is especially important since gas is now a little

-little over $4.60 US an imperial gallon!
-If I do sell it, I would like to get
+over $4.00 US an imperial gallon!
+If I sell it before going on furlough, I will

 Summation